xrstf/github_exporter/README.md

 # xrstf's GitHub Exporter for Prometheus

 This exporter exposes Prometheus metrics for a list of pre-configured GitHub repositories.
-The focus is on providing more insights about issues and pull requests.
+The focus is on providing more insights about issues, pull requests and milestones.

 ![Grafana Screenshot](https://github.com/xrstf/github_exporter/blob/master/grafana/screenshot.png?raw=true)